quasilyte/phpgrep/README.md

 $ phpgrep -help
 Usage: phpgrep [flags...] targets pattern [filters...]
 Where:
-  flags are command-line flags that are listed in -help (see below) targets is a comma-separated list of file or directory names to search in pattern is a string that describes what is being matched filters are optional arguments bound to the pattern
+  flags are command-line arguments that are listed in -help (see below) targets is a comma-separated list of file or directory names to search in pattern is a string that describes what is being matched filters are optional arguments bound to the pattern